danujs/computer-vision/README.md

 4. Use  OpenCV's split function to [split](split.py) the image into each color index.
 5. Utilize [histogram](histogram.py) to visualize individual color components.
 6. Draw images and shapes.
 Starts by making a black [square](drawing-shape.py), then creates a [diagonal](draw-line.py) line.
 By knowing that, then we can create basic [rectangle](rectangle.py) and [circle](circle.py).
 Furthermore, we can add several points and connect them to be a [Polyline](polylines.py).
+7. We can create [text](text.py) using cv2.putText.
+Additionally, we can define the starting point, the font type, size, color, and thickness.